Barnum Forer EffectApril 16, 2020 2020-09-18 19:07

 We also really want to poke holes in things like this, right?
 When I have done personality tests with my own staff, I’ve asked them, “Are there times when this is not true?”
 We need to think critically about the things that tests are saying.
 This can really help us be better about understanding our people better, understanding ourselves better, and making sure that we’re not being manipulated or in some way sort of pushed into doing something that we don’t want to do.

 I hope this information on cognitive bias helped you today.
 I’m trying to get through all 50 of the most common biases.
-You can watch my past videos and look for me, hopefully next week, as I record more.
+You can watch my past videos or read my blogs and look for me, hopefully, next week, as I record more.